pragmasoft-ua/kite-chat/k1te-serverless-stack-cdktf/README.md

 - Cloudfront? read..
 - ✅s3 terraform backend as in https://awstip.com/websocket-api-gateway-with-terraform-8a509585121d
 - ✅ping ws route (mock integration) as in https://www.obytes.com/blog/aws-websocket-api
+- Refactor DNS part, add custom DNS name to REST API as well
+- dev and prod stages
 - consider sqs integration between ws api gw and lambda?
 - CI as in https://www.obytes.com/blog/aws-lambda-ci
 - Logging and telemetry to S3 as in https://lumigo.io/blog/lambda-telemetry-api-a-new-way-to-process-lambda-telemetry-data-in-real-time/
 - Query logs above with Athena (S3 select only queries one file) or OpenSearch
-- dev and prod stages